Chattooga County License Hearing Guide

 Related Guides

-This is the most important thing you need to know right now.
-Your driver's license is at immediate risk of suspension.
-You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
-This hearing is your chance to challenge the potential suspension of your driving privileges.
+Following a DUI arrest in Chattooga County, you face an immediate threat to your driver's license.
+Georgia law gives you only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
+This hearing is your opportunity to challenge the potential suspension of your license before it automatically goes into effect.

-Where to Request: The request must be submitted to the Georgia Department of Driver Services (DDS).
+- Where to Request: You must request this hearing through the Georgia Department of Driver Services (DDS).

 Automatic License Suspension